shubhsJadhav95/shubhsJadhav95/README.md

 <h4 align="left">Hi 👋!
-My name is Shubham Jadhav and I'm a .passionate Java Developer from India<br><br>🎓 I’m a final-year Computer Engineering student at the University of Mumbai.<br>🔭 Currently working on Java Full Stack Development and exploring DevOps.<br>🌱 Actively learning LLMs and RAG to build intelligent applications.<br>👯 Open to collaborating on Spring Boot and LLM-based projects.<br>📫 Reach me at: shubhsjadhav01@gmail.com</h4>
+My name is Shubham Jadhav and I'm a passionate Java Developer from India<br><br>🎓 I’m a final-year Computer Engineering student at the University of Mumbai.<br>🔭 Currently working on Java Full Stack Development and exploring DevOps.<br>🌱 Actively learning LLMs and RAG to build intelligent applications.<br>👯 Open to collaborating on Spring Boot and LLM-based projects.<br>📫 Reach me at: shubhsjadhav01@gmail.com</h4>